nbx0/spyne/README.md

 # On-Premises ONT Assembly

-Snakemake workflow specifically for ONT data processing with CDC-specific infrastructure
+Snakemake workflow specifically for ONT data processing with any infrastructure

 ## General Steps of the Pipeline